mybringback22/flutter_awesome_ui_kit/README.md

 ### Profile Display Shape

-ProfileDisplayShape is used for making different shapes for AwesomeProfileImage
+ProfileDisplayShape is used for making different shapes for AwesomeProfileImage.

 ```dart
 ProfileDisplayShape.circle